sug0/go-ipfs-boards/PROTOCOL.md

 * `/IPFS-TXT/0.1.3/sync`

-The payload would take the following form:
+The payload is a CID referencing data in the form:

 ```json
 {